- Search for ‘’

 As we mentioned in the beginning, you can go abroad to study even if you have backlogs.
 But, the number of backlogs accepted and the attitude towards backlogs varies from country to country.
 Let’s look at this one by one.

 The UK is an accepting country.
 Universities in the UK do not primarily judge a student based on their academic profile alone.
 There is a long list of UK universities accepting students with backlogs every year.
-You can apply even if you have over 15 backlogs as long as you can show that you will be a sincere student going forward through your application and SOP.
+You can apply even if you have backlogs as long as you can show that you will be a sincere student going forward through your application and SOP.
 Most universities also expect you to have a strong IELTS score.

 Canada is a little stricter, but there are Canadian colleges that accept backlogs.
-Most Canadian universities may consider you as a potential candidate even if you have up to 5 backlogs in your undergraduate.
+Most Canadian universities may consider you as a potential candidate even if you have backlogs in your undergraduate.
 You should also make sure that you keep up a good overall percentage.
 Prominent universities expect a minimum of 65%.
 If you have a lower percentage or a higher number of backlogs, there is always the option of taking up a PG diploma before pursuing the course of your dream.

 Germany is a country that is very strict when it comes to backlogs.
 Most top universities do not accept students with any backlogs in their undergraduate degree.
 All hope is not lost, as some universities allow students with up to 5 backlogs.
 Another important detail, the number of attempts as discussed before are also counted as backlogs in Germany.